 Approximately 20 trees and 20,000 gallons of water are used when making 1 ton of paper towels.
-Use cloth napkins and dish towels to save these precious resources.
+Using cloth napkins and dish towels to save these precious resources is another great sustainable spring cleaning tip.
 Re-purposing old cloth is even more sustainable.
 Try using old T-shirts, table cloths or sheets, cut them into sections, and stack them nicely under the cabinet.

 Steer Clear of Chemical Fragrance

 Most “fragrances” are synthetic chemical cocktails that are toxic to pets, people and the environment.
 Keep your home smelling fresh naturally.
 Try creating a homemade potpourri from fresh herbs, fruit and spices.
 Or use Organic essential oils to diffuse clean, botanical aromas in a diffuser.